 Bee Removal Specialists

 Hive Removal in Ft.
 Worth Texas is quite common.
 Our older ranch style houses in Highland Park and Lakewood and architectural desire to encapsulate roof-lines and eves in East Ft.
 Worth provides ample cavities for bees and squirrels alike to move into our homes.
 Often referred to bees in my roof, these bee swarms actually use the space between our insulated exterior wall to establish a bee hive requiring live bee removal by a beekeeper, skilled carpenter and pest control technician.
 Rarely do companies have all three.
-Our specialized bee removal specialists are trained in all three.
+Our experienced bee removal specialists in Fort Worth are trained in all three.
 We can remove bees, clean out the beehive and bee colony, and repair any damages and specialize in bee proofing the area so no bee extermination will ever be needed again.

 Beehive removals from these areas although common can be quite complicated depending on the location, material, and size of the live bee removal.
 Having a chemical only bee control performed on an established honey bee hive is something we strongly recommend against.
 Chemical bee control provided by pest control technicians and exterminators leaves the beehive wax in the wall, it kills the bees, and it is almost guaranteed not to work.
 Live be removal extracting the honeycomb and filling the space is the only way to ensure honeybees do not return and additional pest control is not needed.